 If you have any comments or suggestions for something we can explain in about two minutes, send an email to firstname.lastname@example.org

-Welcome to this week’s Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to make you a more powerful PCRecruiter user.
+We’re back with another Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.

-For more Two Minute Tuesdays, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
-If you have any suggestions for future episodes, send an email to email@example.com.
+This is just the tip of the searching iceberg and we’ll dig into more related topics in the future.
+But for now, subscribe to this YouTube channel and follow us on Facebook, LinkedIn, or Twitter, and watch your PCR login screen.
+If you have any suggestions for future Two Minute Tuesdays, send an email to email@example.com.